DIAGNOSTIC AND STATISTICAL MANUAL (DSM)

 DIALECTICAL MATERIALISM — The Term

-The exact term ‘dialectical materialism’ itself was apparently first used (in German) by Plekhanov in the article “Hegel’s sechzigsten Todestag”, in Neue Zeit, vol. X, #1, in 1891.
+The exact term ‘dialectical materialism’ itself was apparently first used (in German) by the marvelous German worker-philosopher, Joseph Dietzgen, in his work “Excursions of a Socialist into the Domain of Epistemology” in 1887.
+[English translation online at: https://www.marxists.org/archive/dietzgen/1887/epistemology.htm ] It seems probable that his intent there was mostly to distinguish a new type of materialism from the earlier non-dialectical type, rather than to give Marxist philosophy as a whole a new name.
+Nevertheless, the continuing use of the term ‘dialectical materialism’ did soon evolve into the formal name for Marxist philosophy that it is today.
+Its first use in the Russian revolutionary movement appears to have been by Plekhanov in the German-language article “Hegel’s sechzigsten Todestag”, in Neue Zeit, vol. X, #1, in 1891.
 He also used the phrase (in Russian) in his introduction to the Russian edition of Engels’s Ludwig Feuerbach in 1892.
 Lenin seems to have first used the term in 1894 in his pamphlet What the ‘Friends of the People’ Are [Cf. LCW 1:181 & 183], but thereafter used the term routinely, especially in his important philosophical work, Materialism and Empirio-Criticism (1908).
-Since that time all Marxist-Leninists use ‘dialectical materialism’ as the formal name for Marxist-Leninist-Maoist philosophy.
+And today all Marxist-Leninist-Maoists around the world use ‘dialectical materialism’ as the formal name for MLM philosophy.

 See: NEGATION (In Dialectics)

-See also nearby related entries, and: CHANGE, CONTRADICTION—Dialectical, DEVELOPMENT, HEGELIAN TRIADS, NEGATION (In Dialectics), NEGATION OF THE NEGATION, ONE-INTO-TWO, QUALITATIVE LEAP, SUBLATION
+See also nearby related entries, and: CHANGE, CONFIRMATION BIAS, CONTRADICTION—Dialectical, DEVELOPMENT, FUNDAMENTAL CONTRADICTION, FUNDAMENTAL VS. PRINCIPAL CONTRADICTION, HEGELIAN TRIADS, NEGATION (In Dialectics), NEGATION OF THE NEGATION, ONE-INTO-TWO, QUALITATIVE LEAP, SUBLATION

 “Dialectics, however, is nothing more than the science of the general laws of motion and development of nature, human society and thought.” —Engels, Anti-Dühring (1878), MECW 25:131.